pretix/pretix-docs/docs/tutorial/testing.md

 ## Checklist before Going Live

-This is a list of things that have to be taken care of before the shop can go live:
+We should be able to confidently answer the following questions with "yes" before the shop can go live:

  - Does the shop look and function the way we want it to?
  - Have the contact details under "billing settings" been filled out?